Happening (book)

 Happening (L'Événement) is a 2000 memoir by Annie Ernaux.

 Synopsis

 Set in 1963, four years before the legalization of oral contraception in France and twelve years before the Veil Act, the autobiographical narrative describes the troubles a young student faces when seeking out an illegal abortion.
 The story begins by depicting how she waited at Lariboisière Hospital for the result of a serology examination for HIV and how she "burst out laughing" as the result was "negative".
-Following this she speaks about a similar gruelling experience of finding out her pregnancy and the consequences such as hiding it from her parents and public, searching for a doctor who would illegally abort the child, revealing pregnancy to some close ones for help in abortion and the horror of abortion itself, which is the rest of the book.
-Entries from her journal frame the events from the first three months of her pregnancy to the abortion and recovery.
+Following this, she describes a similarly grueling experience of discovering her pregnancy and its consequences, such as hiding it from her parents and the public, searching for a doctor willing to perform an illegal abortion, confiding in a few close people for help, and enduring the horror of the abortion itself, which forms the rest of the book.
+Entries from her journal frame the events, covering the first three months of her pregnancy through the abortion and her recovery.